-Both figures suggest that shifts from remote to hybrid or in-person schooling has at most a limited impact on community COVID spread at low case rates in the community.
-In Michigan the results for hybrid modality are statistically indistinguishable from zero throughout the entire range of pre-existing COVID rates.
+Both figures suggest that shifts from remote to hybrid or in-person schooling has a limited impact on community COVID spread at low case rates in the community.
+In Michigan the results for hybrid modality are statistically indistinguishable from zero throughout most of the range of pre-existing COVID rates, although very slightly positive and significant in the range of 19 to 26 cases per 100,000 (Panel B).
 The results for the in-person modality (Panel A) are statistically insignificant for case rates less than 21 but are marginally significant and positive in the range of 21 to 37 cases per 100,000, and insignificant but still increasing beyond that point.
-In Washington, the estimates of COVID spread associated with school districts being inperson/hybrid compared to fully remote are not statistically different from zero until community case rates rise to around 5 cases per 100,000.25 existing COVID rates in the regression models were recorded (early August, September, and October in Michigan; early September and October in Washington) statistical significance begins at the 95th and 75th percentiles of the county level COVID rate distributions in Michigan and Washington, respectively.
+In Washington, the estimates of COVID spread associated with school districts being inperson/hybrid compared to fully remote are not statistically different from zero until community case rates rise to around 5 cases per 100,000.